InsightsAndAnalysis-Kwanele/customer_churn_analysis/README.md

 #STEPS
 1.Importing Libraries
-Tools:Using Pandas to import data,matplotlib and seaborn for data visualizations
+-Tools:Using Pandas to import data,matplotlib and seaborn for data visualizations

 2.Loading the dataset
-Loaded  the dataset into pandas datafrme:Telco-Customer-Churn ,the dataset source was from kaggle where Each row represents a customer, with each column containing the customers’ attributes
+-Loaded  the dataset into pandas datafrme:Telco-Customer-Churn dataset ,the dataset source was from kaggle where Each row represents a customer, with each coloumn containing the customers’ attributes

+3.Exploring the Data Set
-3.I did a overview of the dataset getting the information such as row numbers and the number of coloumns(shape), number of of null values on each coloumn,and the datatypes of each coloumn
+-I did a overview of the dataset getting the information such as row numbers and the number of coloumns(shape), number of of null values on each coloumn,and the datatypes of each coloumn

-4.Doing Data Analysis in Context Of the Data and Making Visualizations
+4.Exploratory Data Analysis in Context Of the Data and Making Visualizations

 -Getting the amount of customers the company could not retain compared to how many were retained